Identifying Key IP Assets In Your Business

 Businesses, in particular small and medium size businesses are often surprised when they find out how much IP they own or use without realising it.
 IP includes more than just technology-related inventions, such as new products or processes, technical know-how or expertise.
+For more on business management services, you might wan to check this sample pay stubs.

 It also includes trademarks, designs, works of authorship and artistic expression that can differentiate a business from its competitors and that symbolize its reputation and goodwill.
 Many businesses realize too late the importance that IP could have played in their development and often; their lack of anticipation of their protection needs is more to blame than the loopholes in a local IP protection system.